cooper/ferret/doc/std/Number.md

 $number.round
 ```

-Computed property.
+Property.
 Nearest integer to the number.
 Examples: `3.5` -> `4`, `3.4` -> `3`.